zilishen/documentation/content/nginx/deployment-guides/google-cloud-platform/high-availability-all-active.md

 <span id="health-checks"></span>
 ## Task 5: Creating Image Health Checks

-Define the simple HTTP health check that GCE uses to verify that each NGINX Plus LB image is running correctly (and to re-create an LB instance that is not running correctly).
+Define the simple HTTP health check that GCE uses.
+This verifies that each NGINX Plus LB image is running (and to re-create any LB instance that isn't running).

 1. Verify that the <span style="color:#666666; font-weight:bolder; white-space: nowrap;">NGINX Plus All-Active-LB</span> project is still selected in the Google Cloud Platform header bar.